-Aluminum is one of the most common metal in the world with a significant market share, it is often used to make kitchen utensils, cars, airplanes, even skyscrapers, and the 6061 aluminum alloy is most common metal material for cnc machining.
-However, some people have been wondering if aluminum can rust after prolonged exposure to water and oxygen in air, the answer is “Yes”, aluminum does rust when exposed to moisture, it corrodes and becomes rusty.
+Aluminum is one of the most common metal in the world with a significant market share, it is often used to make kitchen utensils, cars, airplanes, even skyscrapers, and the 6xxx aluminum alloy is most common metal material for cnc machining and fabrication.
+However, some people have been wondering if aluminum can rust after prolonged exposure to water and oxygen in air, the answer is “Yes”, aluminum does rust when exposed to moisture, it corrodes and becomes rusty but it rusts in a different way than steel and iron rust.

 Does aluminum rust